CS2620/Fall2025.Topics/README.md

    - Summing these sine waves gives us the original image

 ## 💡New Idea - Frequency domain and compression
-- The JPG format uses the frequency domain to provide a lossy, high compressionfile format
+- The JPG format uses the frequency domain to provide a lossy, high compression file format
 - Similar techniques are used in the MP3 and MPG formats

 ## 💡New Idea - Visualizing the frequency domain